The Hague University of the Arts, October 2021 – April 2022

 In order to give bachelor’s candidates for Composition, Sonology and ArtScience a deeper understanding of these programmes, and at the same time to encourage them to follow a bachelor’s curriculum in which elements from two or all three of them are combined with one another, the Royal Conservatoire is now offering a new orientation course consisting of 15 Saturday workshops.
 Each workshop deals with a subject that is typical for the respective department, although none of them requires any specific prior knowledge.
 Furthermore, participants will build up, through their participation in the workshops, a portfolio which will form an excellent basis for the bachelor’s admission exam.
-During a final meeting on 10th April 2021, participants will discuss and present to each other their portfolios.
+During a final meeting in April 2022, participants will discuss and present to each other their portfolios.

 Candidates for this orientation course should write a motivation letter and hand in a small portfolio that documents their artistic activities.

 It is not possible to register for separate parts of the course.